Here is a list of blog tools and training programs I, and many other bloggers use to make our blogs better.

 The products listed are those that I have either tried personally or that have come with a strong recommendation.
 I will tell you in the description whether I have tried the item or not, and I will link to a review if I have posted one.
 If I have a current coupon code to offer you, I list that as well.

 One of SiteGround‘s specialties is WordPress hosting.
-They offer quick install and daily backups at an very affordable price.
+They offer quick installation and daily backups at a very affordable price.

 Setting up a brand new WordPress install is simple – read this SiteGround tutorial to see how easy it is.

 As my traffic grew, I knew that I wanted more of a managed WordPress hosting solution.
 So, I moved this site over to StudioPress Sites.

 They take care of the technical back end so I can focus on creating new content – and blogging, which is what I do best.

 Many large companies trust their hosting to WPEngine.
 They are the WordPress experts because that is all they do.

 When I switched hosting, WPEngine was a serious contender.
 They offer great support at an affordable entry price.
 Not only that, you can try them for 60 days – money back guaranteed.
 So, there really is nothing to lose.

 The Genesis Framework for WordPress and the StudioPress child themes have been the only WordPress themes that I work with – for several years now.

 They are SEO friendly and have powerful features.
 But most importantly, Studiopress is a solid developer that keeps their themes updated.
 This is important to make sure that they work with WordPress as it evolves.